 Please review the Student Health Center website in its entirety to obtain more information about our services and upcoming initiatives.

 Media Management Policy

-The Associate Director will serve as the primary contact for all media request.
+The Director of Operations will serve as the primary contact for all media request.
 S/he will then delegate the request to the individual most appropriate to manage it, based on their expertise and availability.

 All local, regional and national media request require the approval of the Director and the Office of Public Affairs.

 Requests should be made at least 48 hours prior to the stated deadline.
 If given shorter notice, the request may be denied.

 Representatives from the media will be directed to the Health Center website, www.lsu.edu/shc, as part of their background research, to review information on Health Center services and upcoming initiatives.

 The LSU Student Health Center will not provide students with medical excuses for absences from class or missed deadlines due to short term illness or injury.
 In the event of illness or injury that may disrupt academic responsibilities, the student is advised to contact their professors/ instructors as soon as possible to notify them of the situation.

 It is the intent of this policy to help the Student Health Center direct its limited medical resources to fulfilling its mission of providing quality health care rather than attempting to legitimize a student's decision whether or not they are well enough to attend class.
 Many illnesses are mild and self limited, and can be managed quite well by the individual on their own at home.
 A medical appointment made of the sole purpose of obtaining documentation to excuse an absence involves the inefficient use of time and resources on both the part of the student and the Health Center, and serves no medical function.
 An absence from class is an administrative matter, not a medical one, and the resolution of this matter is between faculty and students.
 It is the student's responsibility to communicate directly with the faculty regarding conditions that may interfere with attendance, and any decision about the impact of the absence rests with the instructors.